vivekuppal/transcribe/README.md

    cd app\transcribe
    ```

-3. Install the required packages:
+3. Create a virutal env and install the required packages:

    ```
+   python -m venv venv
+   venv\Scripts\activate.bat
-   pip install -r requirements.txt
+   pip install -r app\transcribe\requirements.txt
    ```

-   It is recommended to create a virtual environment for installing the required packages
+   Virutal environments can also be created using conda or a tool of choice.

 4. (Optional) Provide OpenAI API key in `override.yaml` file in the transcribe directory: